 This is Amanda America Dickson, who became one of the wealthiest African American women after her father left his wealth to her.
 This was an unusual act because most white planters did not recognize the children born of the women they enslaved.
 Dickson’s relatives contested the will, but the Georgia courts ruled in favor of Ms. Dickson.

 The plantation where Amanda was born and her mother, Julia, was enslaved still exists in Sparta.
-I’ve been told that the house shown is the house that Amanda Dickson lived in with her mother and sons.
+The home that she lived in with her mother and her two sons still stands today.
 It sits on Dickson Plantation on the outskirts of Sparta.
 David Dickson owned significantly more land than what makes up the modern day Dickson Plantation.